rishikeshsreehari/personal-blog/content/blog/file-over-app/index.md

 - [Logseq](https://logseq.com/) an open-source knowledge based on markdown files.
 - [Emacs with Org Mode](https://orgmode.org/) – A plain-text tool for managing notes, tasks, and projects, focused on flexibility and long-term accessibility.
 - [OneFolder](https://onefolder.app/) - Open-source photo organizer storing tags, faces, and locations in metadata, ensuring no lock-in.
+- [Lyrcs](https://lyrcs.app/) - A lyrics writing app that stores its content in plain text files.

 If you are working on a similar tool, happy to have a look and add them to the above list!